nccpai/PriorCCI/README.md

 # PriorCCI
-Prioritization of the Critical Cell Interactions **Previous name, SCITE:** Searching for the Single-cell-based Critical Interactions between Tumor cells and TECs
+Prioritization of the Critical Cell Interactions Previous name, SCITE: Searching for the Single-cell-based Critical Interactions between Tumor cells and TECs

 ### Overview
-DeepTEC is a tool designed to identify critical interactions in the tumor microenvironment using single-cell RNA sequencing data.
+PriorCCI is a tool designed to search the critical interactions in the tumor microenvironment using single-cell RNA-seq data.

 ## Requirements